nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 Before the contracts can be benchmarked for gas efficiency, they must be compiled into bytecode for deployment on the Ethereum network.
 Each language has its own compiler and optimization settings that affect the resulting bytecode’s gas efficiency.
 The compilation process is crucial for assessing how well each language optimizes code and manages gas consumption.
 Note, that the newest version of each compiler is used to account for the latest optimizations and improvements.

+Each bytecode is stored in a "bin" field of a json file with a name, corresponding to a language and optimizations used.

 **Solidity**.
 The Solidity contract is compiled using solc, the Solidity compiler, several times to generate different outputs for comparison.

 The compiler can be installed using several methods, including npm, Docker, apt-get, brew, or built from source. https://docs.soliditylang.org/en/v0.8.27/installing-solidity.html